Using ChatGPT from OpenAI

 Frequently Asked Questions

-These answers are intended as introductory guidance.
+These answers are intended as introductory guidance for UNC System Office employees using ChatGPT Edu.
 Employees should follow official System Office guidance for access, data classification, security, and responsible use.

 ChatGPT is an AI assistant that responds to prompts.
-A prompt can be a question, instruction, draft, set of notes, file, or request for help.
-It can assist with drafting, summarizing, organizing, brainstorming, analysis, and explanation.
+A prompt can be a question, instruction, draft, set of notes, file, image, or request for help.

 No. ChatGPT is a support tool.
 Employees remain responsible for reviewing, verifying, editing, and approving anything they use.